sg893052/sonic-buildimage/manageability/mgmt-framework/Yang_Patch_HLD.md

 ```

 Note that YANG Patch can only edit data resources.
 The PATCH method cannot be used to replace the datastore resource.
+The value should be a RFC7951 JSON encoded yang data.

 Please refer [Unit test](#5-unit-test) examples for sample request.